Study abroad: inbound students

 As a Study Abroad student, you'll have the opportunity to choose modules from across all five of our faculties that best corresponds with your current studies – either Business and Law, Science and Health, Humanities and Social Sciences, Creative and Cultural Industries, or Technology.

 Once you receive an offer to study with us, you'll need to pay a £2,000 deposit to confirm your place.
 This deposit will count towards your tuition fees.
+You can choose to pay your tuition fees in full or in two separate instalments.
+Find out more about tuition fees.

 You'll study in classes, go to lectures, seminars and tutorial classes with our other full-time students, and gain invaluable first-hand experience of studying in a different academic environment.